 Working on the cutting edge of teaching artistry, training, professional development, and advocacy in arts education for over twenty years, Madeleine’s own journey to becoming a professional artist began with an inner-city youth program in London.
 Experiencing first hand the transformative nature of the arts, she has been a passionate advocate for arts education and community outreach since that time.

-As a Professional Development Specialist and Coach for one of the worlds leading arts organizations, The Music Center, Performing Arts Center of Los Angeles, she has led their renowned Teaching Artist Training program for fifteen years.
-She mentors a faculty of artists from around the world, and created the lead pedagogy for key initiatives such as Literacy Through the Arts, Anchor Works, Equity and Inclusion and Testimonial Theatre.
+As a Professional Development Specialist and Coach for one of the worlds leading arts organizations, The Music Center, Performing Arts Center of Los Angeles, she has led their renowned Teaching Artist Training program for fifteen years, mentored a faculty of artists from around the world, created the lead pedagogy for key initiatives and specialized in Testimonial Theatre.

 Working with arts organizations, community centers and performing arts companies to develop new, and or rejuvenate long-term arts education programs and initiatives.
 Covering all aspects of planning, design and implementation.